Thursday, January 13, 2022

 2023 Toyota Voxy

-The fourth-generation Noah and its stylish derivative known as the Voxy starts at 2.67 million Yen plus additional costs, are all-new from the ground up because these minivans are now running on the TNGA platform in order to adapt themselves to the new normal.
+The fourth-generation Noah and its stylish derivative known as the Voxy, which starts at 2.67 million Yen plus additional costs, are all-new from the ground up because these minivans are now running on the TNGA platform to adapt themselves to the new normal.
 More with that later on but first, the design.

 Starting on the Noah, the exterior design looks vaguely similar to the late Mazda Biante of the distant past, probably because of the massive front grille that spoils its family-oriented appeal but that's just the start of the story because, for the first time, the new model ditched the Noah emblem in favor of the Toyota logo, akin to the current-generation Harrier crossover.
 The Voxy, meanwhile, is a mixture of swagger and flatter that leaves observers confused, mainly because of the combination of the massive front grille, split headlamps, and foglamps reminiscent of the Arena logo, just like the one found on the Kia K8.